 ‘The stress was gone.’ – Housing Justice client

 ‘Issue was resolved peacefully.’ – Housing Justice client

 ‘It’s lovely having a nice warm house and the real estate agent is now being super nice.’ – Housing Justice client

-Housing Justice is an accredited advocacy and support service for public and private residential tenants living in the Loddon Mallee region.
+Housing Justice is an accredited advocacy and support service for public and private residential tenants living in the Loddon Campaspe region.
 We provide direct services and work with local and state housing networks to advocate for systemic improvements to Victoria’s residential tenancies landscape, especially with regards to housing access and sustainability for our region’s most vulnerable and disadvantaged tenants.

-Housing Justice delivers two key programs: the Social Housing Advocacy and Support Program (SHASP) and the Tenant Advice and Advocacy Program (TAAP).
+Housing Justice delivers two key programs: the Social Housing Advocacy and Support Program (SHASP) and the Tenant Assistance and Advocacy Program (TAAP).
 Our SHASP service supports public housing tenants whose tenancies are at risk or who need additional supports to establish a new tenancy.
 The majority of our SHASP clients are women.
 They may be dealing with hoarding issues, household stress or family violence.
 The majority are facing financial difficulties or struggling to maintain the condition of their property.
 Our TAAP service works with vulnerable

 private residential tenants.
 We may negotiate on behalf of these tenants with their landlords or agents, or we may assist or represent them at the Victorian Civil and Administrative Tribunal.